knot-a-conversation/about.github.io/about.md

 More information about her work, please visit [yokoiki.com](https://yokoiki.com) and [lacunalab.org](https://lacunalab.org/).
 You can also find her on [Instagram](https://www.instagram.com/yokoikilab/).

 ## Thomas Heidtmann

+Thomas Heidtmann is a Berlin-based media artist, studied at the Berlin University of the Arts.
+He works at the intersection of art, science and technology.
+Since 2015 he has been a co-founder and board member of Lacuna Lab e.V.
+As founder of the space art initiative SPARTH (since 2017) and its community SPARTHabitat (since 2018), he investigates and promotes space art activities.
+His works have been presented internationally and examine forms of exploration, collaboration, and space.

 ![Thomas](/assets/thomas-heidtmann.jpg)

 ## Ambika Joshi